-We will use both natural variation and the concept of proportionality as a desirable but idealized goal to build our three-part standard.
-Our approach allows us to consider conceptual subtleties, and at the same time obtain unambiguous judgements without need for elaborate computation using methods whose details have either not been widely adopted by political science researchers, and/or found by courts not to be persuasive in the outcome.
+I will use both natural variation and basic concepts of statistics to build three tests for state-level partisan gerrymandering.
+My approach allows the user to consider conceptual subtleties, and at the same time obtain unambiguous judgements without need for elaborate computation using methods whose details have either not been widely adopted by political science researchers, and/or found by courts not to be persuasive in the outcome.
 It is hoped that a more straightforward approach might meet with wide approval and serve as a universal tool to objectively assess claims of partisan gerrymandering.